catberry/catberry-l10n/README.md

 ```

-As may notice `catberry-l10n` has server-side middleware that automatically sets
+As you may notice `catberry-l10n` has server-side middleware that automatically sets
-browser locale to user cookie and you can use it from `$context.cookies.get` in
+browser locale to user cookie and you can use this value from `$context.cookies.get` in
 your modules.

 Also you should include `/l10n.js` script into your root placeholder.
 This URL is